Eating in the Street

 It’s also affordable.
 Shocking, we know!
-Jamestown is offering reduced on-site rates at Georgetown Park (3222 M Street, with entrances on Potomac Street and Wisconsin Avenue), including $12 on Thursdays and Fridays after 5 pm, and $15 max on Saturdays and Sundays.
-The PMI garage at 3307 M Street is also offering an on-site rate of $10 for all-day parking.
+Jamestown is offering reduced on-site rates at Georgetown Park (3222 M Street, with entrances on Potomac Street and Wisconsin Avenue), including $12 on Thursdays and Fridays after 5 pm, and $15 max on Saturdays and Sundays – now through September 6, 2021.

 Discovering the Back Patios of Book Hill

 Known for its antique stores, art galleries, independent boutiques and buttery croissants, the historic Book Hill neighborhood is home to more than 50 small businesses, the heart of which are along the 1500 and 1600 blocks of Wisconsin Avenue.
 Lesser known are its hidden backyard patios and gardens, perfect for a quiet and picturesque escape.
 Enjoy a cappuccino and apricot tart on Patisserie Poupon’s patio, or dinner under the garden lights at City Sliders.
 If you’re here to shop, Pretty Chic has discounted clothing racks and consignment finds under its backyard garden tent.
 A few blocks down the hill, Boulangerie Christophe’s back patio features a hidden mural.